 - Teach your child to sit down when riding the school bus.

-- Teach your child to obey the bus driver.
+- Teach your child to listen to the bus driver.

 - Teach your child to obey all traffic and safety rules.